pmichaillat/pmichaillat.github.io/content/design/f.md

 ## Overall length

 How long should your CV be?
 After the PhD job market—where CVs are typically confined to a single page—academic CVs often become excessively long, which may dilute their effectiveness by burying relevant information.
 [Butterick advises](https://practicaltypography.com/resumes.html) students to stick to one page and older people to limit themselves to just a couple of pages.
 [I would agree](/cv.pdf) with this advice.

+---

+## One-page variant

+The template also includes a more compact version to produce a one-page CV.
+The one-page CV might be particularly helpful for job-market candidates and others who require their CV to fit on one page.
+Compared to the main template, the one-page variant has narrower margins and narrower spacing between lines.